-- low weight for the infant’s age
+- low weight for your baby’s age

 - slow increase in weight

-- gastrointestinal tract (blood in bowel movements)
+- their gastrointestinal tract

-- mother taking antibiotics, such as cephalosporins
+- antibiotics, such as cephalosporins

 - low levels of vitamin K in breast milk

 - biliary atresia, which causes slow bile flow

 - cystic fibrosis

 - chronic diarrhea

 - A1-antitrypsin deficiency, which may cause lung and liver disease